 Academic researchers, including PhD students, resident in countries within the European Union or the European Free Trade Association, are eligible.
 Researchers should apply to RDCs that are not in their country of residence (they may independently use microdata from their own country of residence).

 The data will be of interest particularly to researchers in sociology, demography, economics and geography.
 Comparative research projects requiring access to multiple RDCs are very welcome.
 Note, however, that it is not possible to pool/combine data from different RDCs.

 Please first check the availability of the designated datasets and contact the Research Data Centres to check the feasibility of your project with these data.
-As soon as the Research Data Centre confirms the feasibility of your project, please send an application form before 15th May 2013 to email@example.com describing your research project.
+As soon as the Research Data Centre confirms the feasibility of your project, please send an application form before 15th April 2014 to email@example.com describing your research project.
 Your application must name specific Research Data Centres and Datasets.
-You must clearly demonstrate why you need highly detailed data incase public or scientifc use versions of the data are available.
+You must clearly demonstrate why you need highly detailed data in case public or scientifc use versions of the data are available.

-This is a continuous call and there will be additional opportunities to apply - additional deadline dates are 15th October in 2013 and 15th April and 15th October in 2014.
+This is a continuous call and there will be additional opportunities to apply - the last deadline date is 15th October in 2014.